Learn how to easily touch up chipped cabinet paint and make your painted cabinets look brand new again.

 Be sure to keep this primer coat thin so that it doesn’t cause a weird paint build-up.

 Once the primer has dried, you can use a small paintbrush to apply your touch-up paint to your cabinets.

-I used these small DecoArt paint brushes – I also used these when I originally painted my cabinets because I love the smooth finish they give.
+I used these small DecoArt paint brushes for my touchups – I also used these when I originally painted my cabinets because I love the smooth finish they give.

-This small brush would also be a great choice.
+This small brush is also a great choice.

 Dip your brush into your paint and then wipe any excess paint off on the lip of the paint can.

 In general, it is always best to do several light coats of paint and this is especially true when touching up chipped paint.

 Adding very light layers of paint will help the new paint blend well with the old paint.

 Add a light coat of paint, allow it to dry, and repeat until your chipped areas are blended seamlessly into the rest of the cabinets.

 When you are happy with your paint touch-ups, attach any hardware you removed and you are done!